-Acknowledgements.
-Support from the Swiss National Science Foundation through project PP00P2_170523 to DD is gratefully acknowledged.
-The contribution of CMG was supported by the Helmholtz Association as part of the Young Investigator Group "SPREADOUT" (grant VH-NG-1243).
-Data analysis and visualisation were performed using the NCAR Command Language (UCAR/NCAR/CISL/VETS, 2014).
+Financial support.
+Support was provided by the Swiss National Science Foundation through project PP00P2\170523 to Daniela I. V. Domeisen.
+The contribution of Christian M. Grams was supported by the Helmholtz Association as part of the Young Investigator Group "SPREADOUT" (grant no. VH-NG-1243).